zellij-org/zellij/CONTRIBUTING.md

 Thanks for considering to contribute to mosaic!

-**First**: if you're unsure or afraid of anything, just ask on our [Discord server](discord-invite-link) or submit the issue or pull request anyway.
+**First**: if you're unsure or afraid of anything, just ask on our [Discord server][discord-invite-link] or submit the issue or pull request anyway.
 You won't be yelled at for giving it your best effort.
 The worst that can happen is that you'll be politely asked to change something.
 We appreciate any sort of contributions, and don't want a wall of rules to get in the way of that.